ulgens/opensource-contributions-tracker/README.md

       tracked.
     - Save the changes to the file.
 3. **Commit and Push the changes**.
+    - NOTE: If you are running the tool locally, you can skip this step.
+Also without committing the changes, the workflow will not be triggered in forked repositories.
 4. **Review the report**
     - The tool will automatically generate a report and add it to the `output` directory in file `github_contributions_report.md` at the scheduled time.